pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-runtime-logic/index.md

 ---
-title: "Next-level IaC: Do more with languages!"
+title: "Next-level IaC: Drop those wrapper scripts and let your language do that for you"
+allow_long_title: true
 date: 2024-04-26
-meta_desc: Learn how to use your language of choice to do more than simply declare cloud resources.
+meta_desc: Learn how to use your language of choice to do more than just declare cloud resources.
 meta_image: meta.png
 authors:
     - christian-nunciato